How Much Does Carpet Installation Cost?

 When budgeting to cover carpet installation costs, there are usually additional price factors and considerations.
 These can include moving furniture, carpet removal, stain-resistance treatments, subfloor and flooring repair or replacement, or custom cuts.

-If you need assistance with moving heavy furniture, an additional charge of $200 to $370 is common.
+If you need assistance with moving heavy furniture, an additional charge of $25 to $75 per room is common.

 If you’re planning on carpet replacement, the existing carpet will need to be removed.
 Carpet removal usually costs between $2 to $3 per square foot on average, and pad removal runs from $1.50 to $2 per square foot.